IBChung/IBChung.github.io/_pages/about.md

 News
 =====
+* Oct 2025: My previous paper on power-grid datasets, which I presented at the JMD webinar last July, is now available on [YouTube](https://youtu.be/DqRkb-ufxGA?si=PScTVR-ffzj910q4&t=360)
 * Oct 2025: My new [paper](https://doi.org/10.1115/1.4070127) on transmission network design against disruption is now published online
 * Aug 2025: I made it to the "List of Teachers Ranked as Excellent by Their Students" for the course I taught in Spring (SE101)